webrecorder/behaviors/chapter2.md

 ## Fixing a broken behavior

-A behavior is broken when it doesn't work like it used to.
+A behavior is broken when it doesn't work as expected or like it used to.
 Behaviors have to be fixed sometimes as websites can change at anytime.
 For example, a website might change its css and html names and classes, or how the Javascript behaves when you scroll.
 If a behavior depends on something that has changed, it may stop working.

 Here are the steps to fixing a broken behavior: